ranaivosoa-rindra/favorites-management/README.md

     - Share feature: So when you click on the button , the social media I have used is gmail, when you click on its icon, you're able to share the product with his name.

-    # Note: You need to wait some time before getting the product to the addresse (Mine it takes up to 15mn to 30mn) might depend to your internet connection too.
+    # Note: You need to wait some time before getting the product to the addresse (Mine it takes up to 5mn to 10mn) might depend to your internet connection too.
+Also, apparantly it looks like one user can send/share only 2 products.